realpython/materials/python-312/README.md

 ### Static Typing Improvements

 You'll find all static typing examples inside the [`typing/`](typing/) directory.
-You should install the Pyright type checker for PyPI:
+You should install the Pyright type checker from PyPI:

 ```console
 $ python -m pip install pyright